Naveen-Pal/portfolio/src/pages/projects/os-nest.md

 # Nest
 Gateway to OWASP
 <br>
 Nest is an website build to help people nevigate the owasp organisations easily.
-Technology used were react, django
+Technology used are react, django

 I am active contributor of this repository.
-I generally work on the backend part which is
+See my merged pull request from above button.